-The Society of Authors has joined a chorus of criticism from authors’ and publishers’ groups in branding the Internet Archive’s (IA) move to make its collection freely available online ‘disgraceful and unlawful’.
+The Society of Authors has joined a chorus of criticism in branding the Internet Archive’s (IA) move to make its collection freely available online ‘disgraceful and unlawful’.

 The SoA’s intervention follows IA’s removal of download restrictions on 1.4 million books hosted on its site – a step labelled an ‘aggressive, unlawful and opportunistic attack’ on rights holders by the Association of American Publishers.

 31 March 2020 I San Francisco-based IA, which ‘lends’ scanned copies of books to its users under highly controversial Controlled Digital Lending practices, has previously attracted criticism from authors and industry professionals by making in-copyright works available free of charge without the permission of authors and rights holders.
 The website usually limits book downloads to one user at a time, however under their ‘emergency’ setup they have removed the limit.
 The website has never restricted downloads geographically.

 Following the COVID-19 outbreak and ensuing government restrictions, IA announced on 24 March that it would be offering unlimited lending of its collection ‘to serve the nation’s displaced learners’ until 30 June 2020 or beyond if the US Government extended the country’s National Emergency.

 Responding to the unprecedented step, the Authors Guild – the SoA’s sister union in the US – issued a statement on 27 March denouncing IA’s use of ‘a global crisis to advance a copyright ideology that violates current federal law and hurts most authors’.